turingschool/lesson_plans/ruby_03-professional_rails_applications/assessment.md

 ### 4. Testing

-* 4: Developer excels at taking small steps and using the tests for both design and verification
+* 4: Developer excels at taking small steps and using the tests for both design and verification.
+All new lines of code are tested.
-* 3: Developer writes tests that are effective validation of functionality, but don't drive the design
+* 3: Developer writes tests that are effective validation of functionality.
+Most new lines of code are tested.
-* 2: Developer uses tests to guide development, but implements more functionality than the tests cover
+* 2: Developer writes tests.
+Most new lines of code are tested but they aren't effective at testing for functionality and value.
-* 1: Developer is able to write tests, but theyâ€™re written after or in the middle of implementation
+* 1: Developer is able to write tests, but most new lines of code are not tested.
-* 0: Developer does not use tests to guide development
+* 0: Developer does not use tests.

 ### 5. Progression/Completion